 Long story short

-I’m Andrzej.
+I’m Andy.
 Inspired by nature and different cultures, I love taking pictures of amazing places and capturing beautiful moments.
 I combine my love to travel and exploration with passion for photography to capture wondrous moments in time, which I then share through my images and travel stories on this blog – Nomad With Camera.

 A bit longer story (jump to blog the description)